-The show was originally about a divorced woman.
+The show was originally going to be about a divorced woman.
 Divorce was still a hot subject in 1970, so it changed to a broken engagement.
 The network was afraid people would think that Mary Tyler Moore had divorced Rob Petrie, her character's husband on The Dick Van Dyke Show (1961).

 In the opening credits, the two joggers who pass Mary in the park are producers James L. Brooks and Allan Burns.
 The gray-haired man Mary has lunch with and is later takes an evening walk with is Mary Tyler Moore's then-husband Grant Tinker, president and co-founder of MTM.
 The woman who scowls at Mary as she tosses her hat is local resident Hazel Frederick.